moechofe/lowresrmx/asset.dev/manual.md

         call frag
     loop

-> They have to be declare in the main program before any procedure that use it is called.
+MUST be declare before trying to access it.

 The syntaxe to declare a global array is a bit different: